 Application Deadline: November 1, 2018

-Statement of Non-discriminatory Practices and Commitment to Diversity
+Commitment to Diversity and Statement of Non-discriminatory Practices

 The Duke Psychology Internship adheres to a policy of nondiscrimination in recruitment and retention of interns on the basis of gender, race, ethnicity, sexual orientation or other personal characteristics that are irrelevant to success in an internship.
 The Duke Psychology Internship strives to maintain an environment of equal acceptance and respect for individuals regardless of personal, racial, or ethnic background.